-The dividend policy of the Company (the "Dividend Policy") was adopted by the Board and became effective on 1 January 2019.
+The dividend policy of the Company (the "Dividend Policy") adopted by the Board on 1 January 2019.

 The Dividend Policy is to ensure that the Board maintains an appropriate procedure on declaring and recommending the dividend payment of the Company.
 The Board endeavors to strike a balance between the shareholders' interests and prudent capital management with a sustainable dividend policy.